-Original post at http://wtmcclendon.wordpress.com/2014/07/23/to-judge-or-not-to-judge/
+Original post at http://wtmcclendon.wordpress.com/2014/09/18/stop-domestic-violence/

 Tony Stewart, Ray Rice, Adrian Peterson, Greg Hardy, Jameis Winston and I have a lot in common and it’s not football or NASCAR, and it’s certainly not domestic violence.
 What we have in common is that they made bad choices and so have I. We all have, but is that an excuse for more bad behavior?
 The Scripture (Romans 3:23) says that we have all sinned and fallen short of the glory of God.
 There are no exceptions, but I’m not in a confessing mood about my personal preferences and penances.
 Therefore, although we may not have committed the same shortcomings, we have all made mistakes.
 However, is knocking a woman out cold a mistake or allegedly committing a sexual assault, stealing crab legs, or yelling obscenities about women sophomoric hijinks?
 Will there be more facts added to the ongoing sagas about a racetrack death or child abuse by NFL players?